 A more novel use of them however was recounted to some of us here at the museum by a past member of staff.
 Des Newton was an accomplished craftsman who made ships in bottles for our displays and gave popular demonstrations to our visitors.
-Des sadly died a few years ago, but one of the anecdotes staff members remember him telling was of pubs on the dock road in Liverpool having signs up reading ‘No Ships in Bottles’.
+Des sadly died a number of years ago, but one of the anecdotes that colleagues remember him telling was of pubs on the dock road in Liverpool having signs up reading ‘No Ships in Bottles’.
 Apparently thirsty sailors would try to trade their handicrafts for alcohol.

-You can now come and see this lovely example of the ship in bottle craft in our Lifelines gallery along with many other examples of seafarer’s handiwork, including embroideries, ropework, and scrimshaw.
+You see this lovely example of the ship in bottle craft in our Lifelines gallery along with many other examples of seafarer’s handiwork, including embroideries, ropework, and scrimshaw.

 Lead image © Pete Carr